European Neighbourhood Policy - East - living conditions statistics

-Social protection expenditure comprises social protection benefits, administration costs and other expenditure: the data shown in Table 3 generally only concern benefits although administrative costs are included for Georgia.
+Social protection expenditure comprises social protection benefits, administration costs and other expenditure: the data shown in Table 2 generally only concern benefits, although administrative costs are included for Georgia.
 Social benefits consist of transfers, in cash or in kind, by social protection schemes to households and individuals to relieve them of the burden of a defined set of risks or needs, on the basis that there is neither a simultaneous reciprocal nor an individual arrangement involved.
-The list of risks or needs is fixed as: sickness/health care; disability; old-age; survivors; family/children; unemployment; housing; and other social exclusion.
+The list of risks or needs is defined as: sickness/health care; disability; old-age; survivors; family/children; unemployment; housing; and other social exclusion.
 Note that not all health expenditure falls within social protection expenditure.

-Expenditure on pensions accounted for just under half of the total expenditure on social protection benefits in the EU-28 in 2017.
-By contrast, this share was above 50 % in all of the ENP-East countries for which data are available for a common reference year.
+Expenditure on pensions accounted for just under half of the total expenditure on social protection benefits in the EU in 2018.
+This share was above 50 % in the three ENP-East countries for which data are available for a common reference year.

 Source data for tables and graphs